Skip to main content

 • be given a licence, but only for a car with specific adaptations.

-Alternatively it may decide that you cannot continue to drive and the DVLA will revoke your licence.
+Alternatively, it might decide that you cannot continue to drive, and your licence will be revoked.

-Why do I have to take a driving assessment after a stroke?
+Will I have to take a driving assessment?

 "About 50% of people who have strokes can consider returning to driving.
 Many think they are ready before they are, but when people do return and are ready to undertake one of our assessments, about 60% of those are judged to be safe," says Driving Mobility chief executive Edward Trewhella.

-Help with tuition costs can be found if you qualify for the Motability scheme and local charities sometimes support the cost of tuition for people with a disability.
+Help with tuition costs can be available if you qualify for the Motability scheme, and local charities sometimes support the cost of tuition for people with a disability.

 Nigel King 2